The New Piano School

 We enhance love of music from early age, and give our students the highest quality music education, making them successful throughout their life.

-OUR INNOVATIVE & UNIQUE METHOD OF PIANO TEACHING gives children an ability to start formal training at a very early age, and acquire sight reading and piano playing in a surprisingly short time.
+WITH OUR INNOVATIVE & UNIQUE PIANO TEACHING METHOD we start formal training at a very early age, enabling our students to acquire sight reading and piano playing in a surprisingly short time.
 Our curriculums are age appropriate and highly educational.

 *Now Registering for Summer Semester!